satvikjadhav/data-engineering-zoomcamp/week_3_data_warehouse/data_warehouse_and_bigquery.md

 - Data Warehouses can have many sources such as different operational systems, or other databases, or flat file systems
 - Used by data analysts or data scientists

-BigQuery
+### BigQuery

-- this is a data warehouse solution by Google
+	This is a data warehouse solution by Google

 - It is a serverless data warehouse
 	- There are no servers to manage or database software to install